LeddaZ/openweather/README.md

 Bugs should be reported [here](https://gitlab.com/skrewball/openweather/issues) on the GitLab issues page.

-When submitting a bug report, please make sure to provide as much information as you can about the issue, your Linux distribution, GNOME Shell version, and OpenWeather (*gnome-shell-extension-openweather*) version.
+When submitting a bug report, please make sure to provide as much information as you can about the issue, your Linux distribution, GNOME Shell version, and OpenWeather (*gnome-shell-extension-openweather-leddaz*) version.

 <br>